ttscoff/curlyq/README.md

     json       - Get a JSON response from a URL, multiple URLs allowed links      - Return all links on a URL's page scrape     - Scrape a page using a web browser, for dynamic (JS) pages.
-Be sure to have the selected --browser installed. screenshot - Save a screenshot of the URL tags       - Extract all instances of a tag
+Be sure to have the selected --browser installed. screenshot - Save a screenshot of a URL tags       - Extract all instances of a tag
 ```